vagh27/gitivity.js/README.md

 #gitivity.js
-###a backbone driven tool that will grab your most recent public github activity and display it in a reverse-stacked blocky sort of way.
+####a backbone driven tool that will grab your most recent public github activity and display it in a reverse-stacked blocky sort of way.

 ##demo

 http://gitivity.johnvaghi.com

 ##dependencies

--jQuery
+- jQuery
--underscore.js
+- underscore.js
--backbone.js
+- backbone.js